Aantrreksh/sql-query/security.md

 ## General Data Protection Regulation (GDPR)
 {: #gdpr}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 If you have an account with {{site.data.keyword.cloud}}, your personal data is held by {{site.data.keyword.cloud_notm}}.
 The [IBM Data Processing Addendum (IBM DPA)](https://www.ibm.com/support/customer/csol/terms/?cat=dpa) applies to the processing of clients' personal data by IBM on behalf of the client to provide IBM standard services.

-{{site.data.keyword.sqlquery_full}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.
+{{site.data.keyword.sqlquery_short}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.

 {{site.data.keyword.sqlquery_notm}} provides a [Data Sheet Addendum (DSA)](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=AC17FFB0B52911E7A9EB066095601ABB) with its policies as a data processor regarding content and data protection.